nat2k5us/hackertests/Tests/IsLandCount.md

-## Sample Output - only searching L R U D - no Diagnol
+## Sample Output - only searching Left Right Up Down - no Diagnol
 ```
 0 0 0 0 1 0 0 1
 0 0 0 0 0 0 1 0